khaliqgant/agent-relay/README.md

 ## Enabling AI Agents

-To teach your AI agents how to use agent-relay, you have two options:
+To teach your AI agents how to use agent-relay, you should:

-### Option 1: Install the Skill (Recommended)
+### Install the Skill

 ```bash
 prpm install using-agent-relay